reillychase/pokerstars-api/README.md

 # PokerStars Hand History Export
 Export hand history from PokerStars with a script

+This is only tested with pokerstarsmi.com but might work for other PokerStars variants

 I play PokerStars on iOS but want to review my hand history on macOS using PokerTracker 4

 I wrote this script so I can automatically export hand history on a cron job every half hour